-We pursue research in a range of topics under the overall theme of fluid mechanics in environmental processes:
+We pursue research across a range of topics under the overall theme of fluid mechanics in environmental processes:

 This is an accordion element with a series of buttons that open and close related content panels.